 In writing when people speak of that cursed writers block, they say the solution to overcoming it is to simply power through.
 Write, write, write and inspiration is sure to strike.
 Personally I’ve found taking a breather is far more advantageous for me.
 When I force myself to power through something I find I end up waffling on.
 The same can be said for any task really.
 If you find yourself struggling taking a slight breather could do wonders.
 Even just stepping out for some fresh air or grabbing yourself a coffee.
 In occupying your mind and taking it away from that arduous task it almost resets your brain, so when you come back to it, you see it with fresh new eyes.

 Clean up and organise your desk and workspace!
 Because a cluttered environment does not inspiration make.
 Chaos in your space can have the opposite effect.
 It almost repels you whilst boldly daring you to a duel.
 And in most cases you just end up backing away, tail between your legs.
 Take a moment (or an entire morning) to tidy up your space, don’t leave it for a day longer because you’ll find yourself in a vicious cycle and it will never get done.
 Same goes for organising yourself.
-Get yourself a daily planner or get your perfect bound book and start formulating a plan.
+Get yourself a daily planner and start formulating a plan.
 Or better yet make use of the calendar on your computer/laptop and start outlining your day, week or month.
 I am guilty of not utilising my own diary, however I’ve discovered a new preference for my MacBook’s calendar.
 It’s infinitely easier plus you can colour coordinate too.
 It’s made a once burdensome task enjoyable.

 Drawing in from the previous point, and again this is to personal taste but aside from organising your space I think it’s vital to surround yourself with dainty items and objects.
 For me those pieces that make you smile like a photo of a loved one or your favourite candle really makes a difference.